MiMoText/topicmodeling/README.md

 * in results/[name of dataset]/ you also find statistical files, a file "visualization.html" and the heatmap visualizations

 ### Topic statements
-FIles and script for preparing topic statements to feed into Wikibase.
+Files and script for preparing topic statements to feed into Wikibase.